Hi all. I’m very excited to be announcing the details of my first ever blogathon. I do hope you will all be able to

 Debbie, over at Moon in Gemini, is hosting this blogathon all about films that make us cry.
 Be sure to check out her site to read all the other entries.
 I can’t wait to read them all myself.

 I want to write about Richard Attenborough’s 1993 film, Shadowlands.
 This is a film that I find to be extremely moving.
 It is shot in a way that makes me feel as though I am watching a real event unfold before me.
 This film shows us how precious and painful love can be, and how cruel and unpredictable life can sometimes end up being.

-The scene where Lewis is talking to a friend who is a vicar, and breaks down in the church and confesses his love for Joy, moves me so much.
+The scene where Lewis is talking to a friend who is a vicar and he breaks down in the church and confesses his love for Joy, moves me so much.
 This scene moves me because Anthony Hopkins makes you feel the agony and helplessness that Lewis is experiencing at that moment.
 This scene always seems to me like I’ve intruded upon a real and very private moment.

 Shadowlands tells the true story of British author C.S Lewis(Anthony Hopkins), best known for creating that magical land of Narnia(please access through your nearest wardrobe.)Lewis was an Oxford lecturer and theologian, he suffered great grief in his early years when his mother died when he was just ten years old.
 Lewis became an atheist for many years, but he later ended up returning to his Christian faith.